colalb1/Parallel-QR-Decomposition/README.md

 Realistically, you probably shouldn't.

 No, but for real, algorithms like this significantly speed up least-squares problems and eigenvalue computations for [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), among other relevant applications.
 Basically, data scientists will waste less time ~~scrolling on TikTok~~ waiting for models to finish computing, and can iterate/improve solutions faster.

-What this means for business people who don't care about all that academic stuff is that your engineers can iterate on solutions faster and hence make money faster.
+What this means for business people who don't care about all that academic stuff is that your engineers can iterate on solutions faster and hence make you more money.

 ## TODO: